· 4 min read

 Take a fold from the ledge and the parcel is warm and a little heavy in the hand, the freckled disc giving slightly under a fingertip pressed at the seam.
 The first mouthful registers a soft bread yielding at the teeth, a quiet baked-cereal aroma rising off the warm round with a faint trace of rendered lard, then the cool tang of the cheese arrives a beat behind, milky and slightly acid against the heat.
 The prosciutto comes through last as a long savoury salt that the cheese has tempered.
 The fold steams at the open edge as the bite continues.
 A small white drip is on the napkin at the close.
 The cheese is doing the work of a sauce here, sinking into the bread crumb rather than sitting on top of it.

 The order at the chiosco is short.
-A regular outside Forlì or Ravenna will ask for una con squacquerone, using the Romagnol name of the slightly looser local form of the same cheese family, or for una crescenza e crudo, the cheese with the ham, or simply la classica, the classic, since the cheese-and-ham fold is the year-round signature of the Romagnol kiosk.
-The kiosks above Rimini will quote the price by the fold, and the standard daytime order is a fold and a small beer at the wooden ledge in front of the kiosk window, eaten standing in five minutes.
+A regular outside Forlì or Ravenna will ask for una con squacquerone, using the Romagnol name of the looser local cheese, or for una crescenza e crudo, the cheese with the ham, or simply la classica.
+The year-round bestseller is none of these three but the squacquerone e rucola, the cheese against a heavy fistful of raw peppery rocket and no meat at all, the cool wet paste and the green bitterness pulling against each other inside the warm bread.
+The kiosks above Rimini quote the price by the fold, and the standard daytime order is one fold and a small beer at the wooden ledge, eaten standing in five minutes.

-The cheese has a longer and better documented history than the fold.
-Crescenza and stracchino are documented in Lombard cheese making from the medieval period onward, the two names used interchangeably for the same fresh cow's-milk cheese with different maturations, and the looser Romagnol form has carried the local name squacquerone in monastic and episcopal correspondence at least since the late eighteenth century, when the bishop of Cesena Cardinal Bellisomi wrote asking for an explanation of a particular delivery of the cheese.
-The Squacquerone di Romagna received EU Protected Designation of Origin status under Commission Implementing Regulation 679/2012 of 24 July 2012, which fixes the production area across the provinces of Bologna, Ferrara, Forlì-Cesena, Ravenna, Rimini, and parts of Pesaro and Urbino.
+The cheese carries a quieter and better-attested record.
+Crescenza and stracchino are documented in Lombard cheese making from the medieval period, the two names used for the same fresh cow's-milk cheese at different maturations, the rind absent and the paste set by calf rennet.
+The looser Romagnol form under its dialect name squacquerone turns up in monastic and episcopal correspondence by the late eighteenth century: by one often-repeated account the bishop of Cesena, Cardinal Bellisomi, wrote asking what exactly this oozing cheese was that had been sent to his table.
+That high-water style is the one the modern rules protect, the Squacquerone di Romagna PDO fixing its production across Bologna, Ferrara, Forlì-Cesena, Ravenna, Rimini and a strip of Pesaro and Urbino.